opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/commenting_via_disqus.rst

 .. admonition:: Note
    :class: note

-   Disqus also allows to share comments or whole discussions through social networks.
+   Disqus also allows sharing of comments or whole discussions through social networks.

 .. admonition:: Caution
    :class: caution

-   Disqus comments are moderated by the portal administrators, that can be recognized from the "MOD" inscription next to their Disqus username.
+   Disqus comments are moderated by the portal administrators, that can be recognized by the "MOD" inscription next to their Disqus username.
 They have the right and possibility to delete comments, as well as to ban users.